Published August, 2018; Revised July 2020

 This PBS mini-series and multi-media project places Native American history as a critical component of American history.
 Multiple documentaries tell the story of pivotal moments in U.S. history from the Native perspective.

-All the books listed below are available or on order at Brooks Memorial Library in Brattleboro, VT.
+Many of the books listed below are available or on order at Brooks Memorial Library in Brattleboro, VT.

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander, 2010.